Canon RF 50mm F1.4 L VCM Lens Review

 When introducing the Canon EOS R and the RF mount, Canon's first full-frame lens mount introduced since the EF (electronic focusing) mount arrived over 30 years prior, Canon gave us some knock-out lenses, and the RF 50mm F1.2 L USM Lens was one of them.

-While wide aperture 50mm prime lenses have long been favorites with photographers, few have had even marginally good image quality at their widest aperture.
+While wide aperture 50mm prime lenses have long been favorites with photographers, few prior models had even marginally good image quality at their widest aperture.
 Stopping down to at least f/2 or f/2.8 was necessary to gain the resolution and contrast typically desired.
 Sure, the dreamy effect can be useful sometimes, but sharp, high-contrast results are much preferred, and this lens delivers those at f/1.2.

 The RF 50mm F1.2 is an impressive performer, with outstanding f/1.2 image quality as its best feature.
 Still, the large elements required to create the f/1.2 aperture, 0.44 stops wider than f/1.4, require the lens to be large, heavy, and expensive.
 The RF 50mm F1.4 L VCM Lens addresses those issues.